fsmb/med-api/Docs/Licensure/GetLicenseStatus.md

 # Get License Status

-Retrieves the number of licenses associated with a federation ID
+Retrieves the number of licenses associated with a medical professional

 ```HTTP
 GET {baseUrl}/v1/licensure/{fid}/summary